wtinetworkgear/wti-collection/wti/remote/docs/cpm_firmware_update.rst

 Synopsis
 --------

-Set Serial port parameters in WTI OOB and PDU devices
+Update firmware in WTI OOB and PDU devices